Skip to main content

 • If unknown trash is used as a clue target that is off chop, the team responds as if a Trash Chop Move was given.

-• Note that Unnecessary Chop Moves are tricky in that they can have information asymmetry: the player who blind-plays will not know that the card is chop moved, while everyone else will.
+• Note that Unnecessary Chop Moves are tricky in that they can have information asymmetry: the player who blind-plays will not know that the card is Chop Moved, while everyone else will.
 All players will have to keep this in mind until the Chop Move has been demonstrated.

 • All of the 2's are played on the stacks except for the red 2.